Infinity (comic book): Superior Spider-Man Team-Up

 Sylvia Prell is a student who is one of the Inhuman descendants.
 She is exposed to the Terrigen Mists after it was unleashed upon Earth by Black Bolt.
 The manifestation of her electrical powers caught the attention of the Superior Spider-Man.
 Upon mastering her powers and becoming Fulmina, she helps the Superior Spider-Man defeat an alien army that works for Thanos.

 Thunderbolts

-Gordon "Gordo" Nobili is the patriarch of a Maggia family known as the Nobili Crime Family and is the father of Carmen Nobili and Joseph Nobili.
-The Nobilis have been fighting with various rival families including the Paguro family.
-When he underwent Terrigenesis while evading the Thunderbolts, he finds himself with purple skin, several massive spikes growing from his head, super-strength, and the ability to communicate with his deceased ancestors.
-Soon after hatching, Gordon, Carmen (who inherited superhuman strength), and Joseph Nobili (who gained elasticity and tendril-like fingers) go to fight the Paguro Family.
-During the fight with the Paguro family, the Thunderbolts interfered where Gordon loses Carmen and Joseph (one to crossfire in a huge firefight, one committing suicide after seeing what he had become) and vows vengeance on the person he thinks is responsible for everything: Punisher.
+Gordon "Gordo" Nobili is the patriarch of the Nobili crime family, who works in the Maggia.
+After undergoing Terrigenesis, Nobili gains purple skin, superhuman strength, and the ability to communicate with his deceased ancestors.
+During a subsequent fight with the Paguro family, Nobili's children Carmen and Joseph are killed.
+He vows vengeance on the person he thinks is responsible for everything: Punisher.

 Titles involved

 Note: Some of these are involved with Infinity and not necessarily part of it.